ContainerSolutions/minimesos-maven-plugin/README.md

 # minimesos-maven-plugin
 A Maven plugin for minimesos.
 Control your minimesos cluster from your pom.

-# PRE RELEASE
-Note this has not been released yet.
-The artifact does not exist on maven central.

 # Quick start
 Add the following plugin to your pom: